adityaem/Data-Science-Exploratory-Analysis/README.md

 # Exploratory Data Analysis - Course Project 1

-The Objective of this course assignment can be found at: https://github.com/adityaem/ExData_Plotting1 - This is forked from Dr Peng.

 <B>All Plot outputs can be found under ExData\Outputs(https://github.com/adityaem/Data-Science-Exploratory-Analysis/tree/master/ExData/outputs) </B>

 Dataset can be downloaded from: # Dataset can be downloaded from :https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip